humanistbooth/humanistbooth.github.com/index.md

 ## Recommended Secular Humanist/Atheist Online Resources

 This is an informal list of some online resources that folks at the Humanist [Outreach Booth](https://www.facebook.com/askanatheistbooth/)  (at Balboa Park in San Diego most Saturdays) recommend; similar to our recommended book list.
 These are not Secular Humanist per se, but are related.
-Also see our [Vegan](/vegan) resources page.
+Also see our [Vegan](/vegan) resources page and our [Community]/community page.

 **Our own Facebook Outreach Booth Group Page**
 [https://www.facebook.com/askanatheistbooth/](https://www.facebook.com/askanatheistbooth/)